Draakoor/h2m-gscscripts/ReadMe.md

 * Thanks to Kalitos for the restrict killstreak script
 * Thanks to Joey for his trickshot script and thanks to drex for fixing it.
 * Thanks to Justinabellera for his/her trickshot script
-* Thanks to Matt.T for the vanity trickshot script
+* Thanks to Matt.T for the fix for vanity trickshot script
 * Thanks to Valacdi for the replace killstreak script
 * Thanks to FerretOps for the welcome script
 * Thanks to Xevra for his repo and scripts
+* Thanks to DoktorSAS for his repo and scripts